PrairieLearn/PrairieLearn/docs/concepts/index.md

 #### External Graders

 For coding questions, you can use an [**external grader**](../externalGrading.md) to grade a submission instead of a `server.py` file.
-This lets you grade student-submitted code for computer science courses in a sandboxed environment.
+This lets you grade student-submitted code in a sandboxed environment.
 There are currently external graders for C, C++, Java, Python, and more.

 #### Workspaces